Chris works with clients across various sectors and geographies, but has a particular focus on disputes work involving banks and financial buyers.

 Chris has significant experience working with clients on commercial disputes, encompassing litigation, arbitration, mediation, investigations and advisory work.
-This includes complex contractual disputes, shareholder and joint venture disputes, partnership and LLP disputes, economic torts, fraud and conspiracy, asset tracing, professional negligence, insolvency disputes, restrictive covenants and employment-related disputes and privacy and defamation issues.
+This includes complex contractual disputes, shareholder and joint venture disputes, partnership and LLP disputes, economic torts, fraud and conspiracy, asset tracing, professional negligence, insolvency disputes, employment-related disputes and privacy and defamation issues.

-Chris’s experience includes:
+Chris’s experience includes advising:

-- acting for Marathon Asset Management in relation to arbitral claims for breach of fiduciary duty against one of its co-founders, together with related High Court proceedings against his team and a third party marketer.
+- Marathon Asset Management in relation to arbitral claims for breach of fiduciary duty against one of its co-founders, together with related High Court proceedings against his team and a third party marketer.
 Marathon succeeded in establishing a series of serious breaches which collectively resulted in the payment of substantial sums to Marathon

-- advising a note and security trustee in relation to professional negligence claims against a corporate service provider in connection with a Russian securitisation
+- a note and security trustee in relation to professional negligence claims against a corporate service provider in connection with a Russian securitisation

-- advising Lehman Brothers Finance SA (In Liquidation) in relation to a range of proprietary and unsecured claims arising out of the collapse of the Lehman group
+- Lehman Brothers Finance SA (In Liquidation) in relation to a range of proprietary and unsecured claims arising out of the collapse of the Lehman group

 Chris holds a Bachelor of Science (First Class) from the University of Bristol (1999) and obtained Distinctions for the CPE and LPC from the University of Exeter (2001) and the Oxford Institute of Legal Practice (2002) respectively.